niklaushirt/cp4waiops-training/_STUFF/FROM_ZERO_TO_HERO.md

 		./01_easy-install.sh -t <REGISTRY_TOKEN>
 		```

-	2. Select option 🐥`10` to install the complete `AI Manager` environment with Demo Content.
+	2. Select option 🐥`10` to install the complete `AIManager` environment with Demo Content.

 > This takes about 1.5 to 2 hours.
-> After completion Easy Installer will open the documentation and the AI Manager webpage (on Mac) and you'll have to to perform the last manual steps.
+> After completion Easy Installer will open the documentation and the AIManager webpage (on Mac) and you'll have to to perform the last manual steps.

-> You now have a full, basic installtion of AI Manager with:
+> You now have a full, basic installtion of AIManager with:
 >
->  - AI Manager
+>  - AIManager
->  - Open LDAP & Register with AI Manager
+>  - Open LDAP & Register with AIManager
 >  - RobotShop demo application
 >  - Trained Models based on pre-canned data (Log- and Metric Anomalies, Similar Incidents, Change Risk)
 >  - Topologies for demo scenarios